sobjornstad/PSDaylog/README.md

 **Standard billing** consists of just the dollar sign plus an account or project name, like `$TPSReports` or `$BobsWebsite`.
-An standard billing item bills all of the time elapsed since the preceding *billable entry* (*punch*, *done*, or *meeting*) to the specified account.
+A standard billing item bills all of the time elapsed since the preceding *billable entry* (*punch*, *done*, or *meeting*) to the specified account.